PhD Thesis · Download Thesis · Systems Science ·

 Cross-Domain Applications

 Astrophysics: Binary star systems as persistence-selected outcomes; dormant neutron star population constraints; "Can a star be proven single?" as epistemic constraint case study.
+Why binary systems are optimal for star formation, with swept-volume geometry and persistence-driven binary dominance in dense regions.
+Protostellar core formation paradox critically assessed.
+Observational tests via VLA 1623-2417 and L1551 IRS 5.

 ◆ Part VI